About Hergemony

 Long-horizon resilience

-Serious governance requires attention not only to present instability, but also to catastrophic and systemic risks that unfold across longer time horizons.
+Serious governance requires attention not only to present instability, but also to systemic and catastrophic risks that unfold across longer time horizons.